The first Test between Pakistan and South Africa began on October 11 in Lahore.

-Faisal Akram, who hails from Multan, is among the most exciting prospects emerging from Pakistan’s domestic circuit in recent times.
+Faisal Akram, hailing from Multan, is among the most exciting prospects from Pakistan’s domestic circuit in recent times.
 Trained under the watchful eye of legendary Mushtaq Ahmed, Faisal offers a rare art in world cricket – the ‘chinaman’ spin bowling.

-Faisal Akram burst into the spotlight in 2021 when he bamboozled former captain Babar Azam, trapping him in front of the wickets with a delivery turned back sharply, during a training session at Gaddafi Stadium.
-That single moment of brilliance announced his arrival and boosted his confidence heading into the 2020/21 National U19 One Day Cup, where the left-arm chinaman spinner picked 27 scalps in only 10 matches at 14.33 and an economy of 4.24.
-Since then, the 22-year-old has impressed with his consistency, deceptive flight, and ability to turn the ball both ways.
+Faisal Akram burst into the spotlight in 2021 when he bamboozled Babar Azam.
+He trapped the former captain with a delivery that turned back sharply during a training session at Gaddafi Stadium.
+That moment of brilliance announced his arrival and boosted his confidence heading into the National U19 One Day Cup 2020/21 season.
+The left-arm chinaman spinner picked 27 scalps in 10 matches at an average of 14.33 and an economy of 4.24.
+Since then, the youngster has impressed with his consistency, deceptive flight, and ability to turn the ball both ways.

 Despite his limited international appearances, Mushtaq Ahmed calls him a “match-winner”, praising his work ethic and variations in his arsenal.
 Under Mushtaq’s mentorship, Faisal has been refining his craft, learning patience, precision, and the mental edge needed to outthink batters at the international level.